Whether it’s in your backyard, with your local community group, at a business, or even at school, planting a tree is as easy as One, Two, Tree!

 While having protected and well-managed larger areas of habitat is critical, there is no need to rely solely on existing protected areas or to leave it to landholders with larger properties to safeguard our biodiversity.
 We can all play a part.

 When multiple home gardens on a street make this commitment, they create a larger connected area between themselves.
-When schools approach their landscaping with habitat in mind, land that is typically under-utilised becomes full of life.
-In both cases, families and students learn the value of our local native plants and wildlife, of tending to something with care and patience and the importance of diversity in sustaining a balanced environment.
+When schools, community groups and businesses approach their landscaping with habitat in mind, land that is typically under-utilised becomes full of life.
+In all cases, we learn the value of our local native plants and wildlife, of tending to something with care and patience and the importance of diversity in sustaining a balanced environment.

-Imagine the impact if every home, school and community/ public space was thriving with a diverse range of native species.
+Imagine the impact if every home, school, business and community space was thriving with a diverse range of native species.
 What would it mean for our local wildlife, for our environment and for ourselves.

 Our partners are key to ensuring the success of One Tree Per Child Onkaparinga.
 Find out a little about each of the partner organisations below.